seuno-dev/candleaf/README.md

-# Candleaf Clone: A Django and React Portfolio Project
+# Candleaf Clone: Online Shop built with Django and React

 ## Overview